nychealth/EH-dataportal/content/data-stories/flooding-and-health/index.md

 <div class="card card-left-border shadow-sm mb-2 mt-2 fs-sm">
     <div class="card-body">
       <strong>Flood Vulnerability Index</strong><br>
-      <p>The <a href="https://experience.arcgis.com/experience/6a3da7b920f248af961554bdf01d668b"> storm surge Flood Vulnerability Index (FVI) can show you the estimated risk in your area to the impacts of coastal flooding.</a> The FVI combines risk of physical exposure to different flooding types with socioeconomic factors that increase risk of harm and/or affect how difficult it may be to recover.
-Many of these factors are listed above, but the index also includes things like home ownership, which may increase the costs and time it takes to recover.</p>
+      <p>The <a href="https://experience.arcgis.com/experience/6a3da7b920f248af961554bdf01d668b"> storm surge Flood Vulnerability Index (FVI) can show you the estimated risk in your area to the impacts of coastal flooding.</a> The FVI combines risk of physical exposure to different flooding types with socioeconomic factors that increase risk of harm and affect how difficult it may be to recover.
+Many of these are listed above, but the index also includes factors like home ownership, which may increase the costs and time it takes to recover.</p>
-      <p>You can see that coastal areas have the highest risk to flooding.
-And even within coastal areas, this risk level may change depending upon housing types, median income, and other demographics.</p>
+      <p>Coastal areas have the highest risk of flooding.
+Within coastal areas, this risk level may vary by housing type, median income, and other demographics.</p>
       <p><em>The FVI was created by researchers at the New School and Columbia University for the City.</em></p>
       </div>
 </div>